commonplace-wiki/knowledgebase/index.md

-An open-source wiki and Confluence alternative.
+An open-source wiki, knowledge base, and Confluence alternative.

 ## Idea